About Astrolearn Astrology Library

 During the course of his years working in the aforementioned MSN community, Graves invested heavily in further literary resources on astrology; soon, his long-term vision for the Astrolearn project had started to take shape in his mind, leading to his acquisition of the domain name.
 A decade of deeper historical study followed.

-Graves has assisted several prominent astrologers with their research during the past sixteen years, starting with his late friend Maurice McCann, and has been credited for his help in the acknowledgements of at least eight books[4], as well as writing the foreword to one of those seven, namely Wade Caves’ annotated new edition of William Lilly’s autobiography as published by Rubedo Press in 2015.
+Graves has assisted several prominent astrologers with their research during the past twenty years, starting with his late friend Maurice McCann, and has been credited for his help in the acknowledgements of at least eight books[4], as well as writing the foreword to one of those seven, namely Wade Caves’s annotated new edition of William Lilly’s autobiography as published by Rubedo Press in 2015.
 He is a friend of the Sophia Centre for the Study of Cosmology in Culture, and a vocal supporter of the study of astrology and its history in academia, and of statistical research into astrology.

 RETURN TO TOP